mhgamboa/notes/Frontend/nextjs.md

 #### Nested Routes

-- **Nested Routes** can be handled in two different ways:
+- **Nested Routes** can be handled in two different ways: folder structure and catch all routes.

-  1. Via the folder structure:`.../my-app/pages/products/[productId]/reviews/[reviewId].js` would create the route `http://localhost:3000/products/:productId/reviews/:reviewId`
+1. Create a folder structure as such:`.../my-app/pages/products/[productId]/reviews/[reviewId].js` would create the route `http://localhost:3000/products/:productId/reviews/:reviewId`

+- This works but gets too complex with big apps

+#### Nested Dynamic routing (Catch All routes)

-  2. Via `[...params].js`
+1. Via `[...params].js`
    -Placing a `[...params].js` in ``.../my-app/pages/products/[...params].js` would handle all undefined routes that start with `http://localhost:3000/products/`
    -You could have `http://localhost:3000/products/:productId/reviews/:reviewId/foo/bar/baz` and the `[...params].js` would still handle it
-  3. **`router.query.params` would become an array with each item being a different level of nesting.** Example:
+2. **`router.query.params` would become an array with each item being a different level of nesting.** Example:

 ```